 Challenging Patient Panel

 As part of residency training, we acknowledge that the challenges physicians face are not always diagnostic.
-During our challenging patient panel, residents are able to present cases to peers and faculty to gain insight into common challenges, including non-compliance, patient education, and complicated psychosocial factors.
+During our challenging patient panel, residents present cases to peers and faculty to gain insight into common challenges, including non-adherence, patient education and complicated psychosocial factors.

 Pharmacy Lectures